MirisWisdom/HCE/hce/legacy/atarashii/detection/README.md

 - determining the currently used HCE profile, thereby allowing automatic integration with the HCE profile instead;
 - installation and configuration of the OpenSauce mod, with a balance between safety and flexibility.

-## Interfaces
+## CLI

-All of the library's major components have CLI front-ends to them.
-All of the CLIs are cross-platform, script-friendly and informative programs for developers and calling processes to use.
+All of the library's major components have a Command Line Interface (CLI) front-end.
+It is cross-platform, script-friendly and versatile program for developers and calling processes to use.

 Interaction is carried out using start-up arguments, with detailed instructions & logs being written to the CLI.
 Appropriate exit codes and error messages are used for communication with calling processes and developers.